-Punting as a means of water travel has a long history in the United Kingdom and is now practiced recreationally on a number of rivers, being most obviously associated with Oxford and Cambridge universities.
+Punting as a means of water travel has a long history in the United Kingdom and is now practised recreationally on a number of rivers, being most obviously associated with Oxford and Cambridge universities.
 Punt racing, as a sport developed in the 1880s.
 Thames Punting Club was formed in 1885 as a racing club.
 It is now no longer a racing club but functions as the sport’s governing body.

 The Thames Punting Club maintains lists of umpires and publishes a handbook containing rules and bye-laws for those organizing punt races on the Thames.
 Punting uses a complex system of Handicapping and the TPC sets the handicaps of individual punters.